Last updated on February 15th, 2024 at 10:45 pm

-Originally due in November 29, some minor complications had doctors urging induction sooner than later, leading to a hospital visit the afternoon of Saturday, November 9th to start the process.
+Originally due on November 29, some minor complications had doctors urging induction sooner than later, leading to a hospital visit on the afternoon of Saturday, November 9th, to start the process.

 It already seems like ages ago when they told her she could induce right away on Tuesday afternoon, Sarah pushing it back so we’d have a little time to collect ourselves before taking the plunge.
 But soon enough, it was Saturday night and time to start the show!